steemit/condenser/README.md

 #### Install mysql server

 If you've followed the instructions up until this point you will already have a running condenser installation which is entirely acceptable for development purposes.
 It is *not required to run a SQL server for development*.
-If you're running a full-fleged site however, you will want to set one up.
+If you're running a full-fledged site however, you will want to set one up.

-Once set up, you can set the mysql server configuration option for condenser using the environment variable `SDC_DATABASE_URL`, or alterntivaely by editting it in `config/defaults.json`.
+Once set up, you can set the mysql server configuration option for condenser using the environment variable `SDC_DATABASE_URL`, or alternatively by editing it in `config/production.json`.
 You will use the format `mysql://user:pass@hostname/databasename`.

 Example: